Anti-Slip Pipe & Cable Covers

 - To create pilot holes, place a marking device in the pre-drilled hole and mark the substrate accordingly.

 - Now drill the pilot holes into the marked area on the substrate to the appropriate depth indicated in the pilot hole depth instructions.

 - Drill to the depth of the plastic sleeve used with the masonry fastener.
 NOTE: If using Tapcon®, follow the manufacturer’s recommended instructions.

 - Drill all the way through the steel or as deep as possible.

 - Not necessary.
 If preferred, drill just to the depth of the screw being used.

 - Steel/Fiberglass Grating

-- Place the Pipe & Cable Cover over the substrate taking care to align the pre-drilled holes precisely with the pilot holes.
+- Place the pipe & cable cover over the substrate, taking care to align the pre-drilled holes precisely with the pilot holes.

-The use of a thread lubricant is also recommended to reduce heat and assist in a smooth installation of this product.
+ATTENTION: Reduce the speed of your pneumatic air tools to prevent thread galling and bolt snapping while installing saddle clips.
+We recommend using a Torx screwdriver when installing to avoid head stripping.
+The use of a thread lubricant is also recommended to reduce heat and assist in the smooth installation of this product.